alxshelepenok/lumen/content/posts/2024-11-05--Flutter-With-Prompts-Development/index.md

 ### Future Speculation!

-Teams could benefit from exploring coding with prompts and design patterns, which are then used with AI tools to generate code.
-This could reduce the importance of the underlying language and deployment target.
-This shift could lead to more efficient cross-functional development for iOS and Android, with a large portion of the 'work' focused on prompt creation and design structure, making actual code writing a smaller part of the process.
-Consequently, cross-platform frameworks like Flutter may become less useful, as the effort required to produce multiple native builds diminishes when most effort is spent on prompts and design consistency.
+Cross functional teams could definitely benefit from exploring coding with prompts and design patterns, which would then be used with AI tools to generate code.
+Over time I think this could reduce the importance of the underlying language and deployment target.
+This shift could lead to more efficient cross-functional development for iOS and Android, with a large portion of the 'work' focused on prompt creation and design structure, making actual code writing a less significant part of the process.

+In this new workflow where the engineer works primarily on the level of converting requirements into software 'designs' through detailed prompts, cross-platform frameworks like Flutter become less useful.
+The effort required to produce multiple native builds diminishes when most of the effort is spent on prompts and design consistency.

 # Building the App using Prompts